sanjayss/abnf2peg/README.md

 ABNF grammars are used in a number of RFCs to define communication protocols and some file formats.

 ## How to build
-To use, you need a [D language compiler](https://dlang.org/download.html) and the [Dub tool](https://github.com/dlang/dub) that is used to create D language packages.
+To use, you need a [D language compiler](https://dlang.org/download.html) and the [Dub tool](https://github.com/dlang/dub) that is used to build and manage D language packages.
 Just do "dub build" from the root of the project to generate the *abnf2peg* binary for your platform.